IBS (Irritable Bowel Syndrome)

 – Taking selenium supplements and increasing consumption of foods high in selenium (Brazil nuts, sunflower seeds, mushrooms, garlic, onions, etc.).

 – Zinc (helps produce thyroid hormone) – 30 to 50mg a day after breakfast.

 – Boswellia (Viridian): according to one study 82% of patients on Boswellia experienced remission from IBD!

-– Clean greens powder (Pukka) is my favourite and one of the most powerfull natural remedies I know.
-Many of our customers told me how effective this formula was in dealing with skin conditions, inflamations, back pains, chronic fatigue, diabetes, cancer, gastro-intestinal problems, liver and kidneys problems, weak immune system, etc. It consists of organic blend of very potent 11 super-rich mostly freez-dried green super foods including Wheat Grass Juice (30 times stronger than regular juice!), Nettle, Chlorella, Spirulina, Kale Sprouts, Seagreens, freshwater plants and digestive herbs.
+– Clean greens powder (Pukka) is my favourite and one of the most powerful natural remedies I know.
+Many of our customers told me how effective this formula was in dealing with skin conditions, inflammations, back pains, chronic fatigue, diabetes, cancer, gastrointestinal problems, liver and kidneys problems, weak immune system, etc. It consists of an organic blend of very potent 11 super-rich mostly freeze-dried green superfoods including Wheat Grass Juice (30 times stronger than regular juice!), Nettle, Chlorella, Spirulina, Kale Sprouts, Seagreens, freshwater plants and digestive herbs.
 Made with some of nature’s finest herbs, grown in fertile organic soils it captures the incredible essence of nature’s bounty.
 Take 1 teaspoon of the powder 30 min before breakfast and 1 teaspoon 30 min before lunch with Aloe vera juice (Pukka) or vegetable juice or distilled water.

 – Beneficial herbs: Tulsi (Holy Basil), Lemon balm (Melissa), Valerian root, Chamomile, Hops.